NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Appendix A: Code and Data Release

 \subsection{Observation data availability}

 The license agreements of the water level observations we gathered do not allow to redistribute our dataset of in-situ observations.
 However, the dataset can be shared upon reasonable request and collaboration by taking contact with the corresponding author of this study.
 Moreover, the list of data sources presented in Table \ref{tab:obs_source} can be used to retrieve again the data.
-Though this involves a significant amount of work, we provide a series of code repositories [will be made public upon acceptance of the manuscript for publication] that can be used as a basis or inspiration for building the aggregated dataset:
+Though this involves a significant amount of work, we provide a series of code repositories that can be used as a basis or inspiration for building the aggregated dataset:

-\begin{itemize} \item NO data: \url{https://github.com/jerabaul29/kartverket_storm_surge_data} \item WL data: \url{https://github.com/jerabaul29/d22_data_format} \item all other sources of data: \url{https://github.com/jerabaul29/external_water_level_stations} \item aggregation of the data into a single netcdf-cf dataset and computation of the modal tide analysis: \url{https://github.com/jerabaul29/storm_surge_aggregated_dataset} \item adapted pytide packet used in this study: \url{https://github.com/jerabaul29/pangeo-pytide/tree/add-example} \end{itemize}
+\begin{itemize} \item NO data: \url{https://github.com/jerabaul29/kartverket_storm_surge_data} \item WL data: \url{https://github.com/jerabaul29/d22_data_format_public} \item all other sources of data: \url{https://github.com/jerabaul29/external_water_level_stations} \item aggregation of the data into a single netcdf-cf dataset and computation of the modal tide analysis: \url{https://github.com/jerabaul29/storm_surge_aggregated_dataset} \item adapted pytide packet used in this study: \url{https://github.com/jerabaul29/pangeo-pytide/tree/add-example} \end{itemize}